sehriban-act/react-starter18/javascript/projects/006 - Weather_Condition_App(JS-06)/README.md

 At the end of the this project, students will be able to;

-- analyze a problem, create a weather condition app pOpulated with a real weather api.
+- analyze a problem, create a weather condition app populated with a real weather api.

 - demonstrate their knowledge of algorithmic design principles.

 ## Problem Statement

-- Create a weather condititon page following the design and populate data for searched city with using of fetch and axios in JS.
+- Design a weather condition page following the design and populate data for searched city with using of fetch and axios in JS.

 ![Form](weather_app.gif)

 User story;

-  - User can search a city around the world.
+  - User can search city around the world.
-  - The App can fetch api with the searched city name(... and apikey if it is obligatory).
+  - The app can fetch api with the searched city name(... and apikey if it is obligatory).
   - User can display weather data of searched city in weather card.
   - User can display list of searched city weather data card like on gif.
   - If new searched city is in the weather data list, app can display a warning text to user on page.